Review of the Regional Strategic Bodies within the Glasgow and Lanarkshire college regions

 Why your views matter

-We would like to hear your views on whether you agree with this decision or not, as well as your views on what arrangements should be put in place to ensure coherent provision of education and skills for the regions in the future.
+We would like to hear your views on whether you agree with these proposals or not, as well as your views on what arrangements should be put in place to ensure coherent provision of education and skills for the regions in the future.

 Interests